i05nagai/memorandum/language/english_speaking.md

             * She suffocated him by holding a pillow over his head.
     * prevent
 * trip
+    * trip up
+        * fall
+            * to fall because you hit your foot on sth, or to make sb fall by putting your foot in front of the other person's foot
+            * I'm terribly sorry.
+I didn't mean to trip you up
+            * She tripped up on the rug
+        * fail
+            * to make a mistake, or to cause sb to make a mistake
+            * The exam went quit well, until I tripped up on the last question
+            * In the interview, they kept trying to trip me up
     * make a trip
         * errand
     * take a trip